Wabri/old_dotfiles/README.md

 theme for themes and icons is in: https://www.gnome-look.org/, you have to find a .tar.gz extension file and put to ~/.icons/ (if it's an icon theme) or in ~/.fonts/

+to select the theme you can run in a terminal the command "rofi-theme-selector", you can find all information on: https://davedavenport.github.io/rofi/